Skip to main content

 Simple SELECT Ai Query

-For experienced ChatGPT users this is probably nothing really spectacular.
-For me, it is.
-The response is obviously coming from underlying database table and is correct.
+For experienced ChatGPT users, this might not be very surprising.
+But for me, it was impressive.
+The response obviously comes from the underlying database table and is correct.
 Encouraging.

-Let's dig a bit further and try to get back a bit more complex result.
+Let's dig a bit deeper and try to get a more complex result.

 select ai what is the revenue by customer segments in the last year